CIROH-UA/DEVCON_SNOW_ML/README.md

 <br> `conda` environment description needed to run this project.
 * `README.md`

-## `contributors`
-Each team member can create their own folder under contributors, within which they can work on their own scripts, notebooks, and other files.
-Having a dedicated folder for each person helps to prevent conflicts when merging with the main branch.
-This is a good place for team members to start off exploring data and methods for the project.

-## `notebooks`
-Notebooks that are considered delivered results for the project should submit a pull request from their personal working repository.
-Upon review, the contributions of the participant will be integrated into this repository.

 ### `scripts` and `requirements.txt`
 All helper utilities and updated requirements.txt to replicate the working environemnt should be included in the project submissin package.

 ### Data

-Briefly describe the data that will be used here (size, format, how to access).

 All data will be provided to participants with cloud access to either the CIROH publicly accessible Amazon Web Services (AWS) S3 storage or via Box.
 Project data includes: